akaigoro/df4j/README.md

   - reference to an Executor, and
   - an object that glues all that components together.
 Below this object is referenced as a "node of dataflow graph", or just a "node".
 4. Connector has several important characteristics:
  -  it can be bound to a node and serve as a mandatory asyncronous parameter.
 The execution of the node starts exactly after all such parameters are filled with tokens.
- This mechanism is the actor of asynchronoys computations.
  - can be used for input or output.
+ - can connect asynchronous procedures and/or threads

 Asynchronous procedure does not produce return value, as synchronous procedures usually do, so output connectors are necessary.
 A node can have multiple input and multiple output connectors.
 Nodes are connected by their connectors: output connector of one node is connected to input connector of another node.
  - Connectors can implement different exchange protocols.
 Connected connectors must implement the same protocol.

+The main results of this work are:

-The main result is differentiation between connectors and nodes.
+1. Differentiation between connectors and nodes.
 This allows to develop connectors independently of nodes and make use of new protocols with already developed node types.
 As a result, this library is very compact.
 It does not contain fluent API and do not tries to implement [all combinations of all capabilities](https://www.google.ru/search?q="all+combinations+of+all+capabilities), but allow developers to freely combine existing and newly developed capabilities.

+2. Actors (e.g. [Akka](https://akka.io/)) are no more than repeatable asynchronous procedures.

-Another interesting result is that the notorious reactive streams are just implementation of a specific protocol, and that protocol is no more but a combination of two more simple protocols.
+3. Reactive streams are just implementation of a specific protocol, and that protocol is no more but a combination of two more simple protocols.
 Reactive streams in asynchronous programming plays the same role as blocking queues in multithreading programming: probably most useful, but by far not the only way to connect independent parties.